 Finish off the trope list with another horizontal line: ----.

-Once you have a description and a trope list, click "save" to save your edits and create the page.
-Feel free to use the "preview" feature first to check your work.
+Once you have a description and a trope list, click "preview" to check your work and then click "save" to save your edits and publish the page.

 Set the page type This step is nice and quick.
 Go to the "Tools" menu on the left side of the screen.
 There should be a button that says "set page type".
 Click on it and set the page type to "work".
 There you go.